cr-norris/karma-bird-house/_happenings/am-frequency-earthquake-voyage.md

 ---
 **Earthquake Voyage** is an electro-ambient trio of composer Adam Ploof, saxophonist Mollie Coons, and bassist/modular synthesist Gahlord Dewald.

-**About the Series**\
-AM Frequency is a monthly morning series of experimental music in collaboration with Community of Sound in Maglianero Cafe.
+**AM Frequency** is a monthly morning series of experimental music in collaboration with Community of Sound in Maglianero Cafe.
 Free and open to the public.
 Start with sound – and coffee.